jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 }, 2000)

 //Expected output:
-When we run it we see we get a blank screen for 2 seconds, then we get our message `This time is up` then the program completes.
+When we run it, we see we get a blank screen for 2 seconds, then we get our message `This time is up` then the program completes.
 ```

 Now It's going to be important to compare and contrast the different between standard `callbacks` and `promises`